 Instead, try this simple spending awareness exercise!
 While you don’t need to nickel and dime your expenses, a general awareness of your monthly spending can help.
 Using the last three months of bank and credit card statements, and perhaps a glass of your favorite beverage, group your expenses into the following categories:

-- These are necessary, come every month, and don’t change, like your mortgage.
+- Fixed – these are necessary, come every month, and don’t change, like your mortgage.

-- These are necessary, come every month, but can change quite a bit, like groceries.
+- Variable – these are necessary, come every month, but can change quite a bit, like groceries.

 Once complete, you’ll have a good idea of your household’s minimum monthly need and what you could pull back if needed.